Replico-Stypa/replit.github.io/hosting/embedding-repls.md

 ## Embedding on WordPress

-WordPress supports oEmbed, but will only embed content from an approved whitelist of websites.
+WordPress does support oEmbed, but will only embed content from an approved whitelist of websites.
 Check out the [WordPress documentation](https://wordpress.org/support/article/embeds/#adding-support-for-an-oembed-enabled-site) for instructions on adding Replit to the whitelist.
 Once Replit is added, a repl URL formatted as `https://replit.com/@username/repl-name` will automatically embed an interactive copy of the repl in your WordPress site.

 ## Embedding on Medium